ALEX PECK MEDICAL AND SURGICAL ANTIQUES ARCHIVES

 surgical set, Columbian Exposition, Tiemann, saws.jpg (25261 bytes)

-A large surgical general operating set made for the 1892-1893 World's Columbian Exposition (Chicago World's Fair of 1893) by George Tiemann, New York.
+A large antique surgical general operating set made for the 1892-1893 World's Columbian Exposition (Chicago World's Fair of 1893) by George Tiemann, New York.
 The brass lid cartouche is engraved: The World’s / Columbian Exposition. / Medical Bureau.

 ____________________________

-A silver medicine spoon with English hallmarks for London 1861.
+A silver antique medicine spoon with English hallmarks for London 1861.
 There is an attractive bit of decorative work on the handle.

 ____________________________________________